TD First Class Travel vs. Aeroplan Visa Infinite

 Cons:

 With the TD Aeroplan Visa Infinite Card, your points will never expire, which is handy for infrequent travellers.
-When you do fly with Air Canada, you’ll earn status faster and get a free checked bag.
-There are other travel perks too, like free Avis Preferred Plus upgrades, along with car rental discounts.
+Plus, Aeroplan's Preferred Pricing can be very convenient and very valuable.
+And when you do fly with Air Canada, you'll earn status faster and get a free checked bag.

+There are other travel perks, too, such as car rental discounts and the option to purchase a TD Auto Club Membership.
 Swinging by a Starbucks to fuel up for your trip?
-You’ll earn 50% more reward stars by using the TD Aeroplan Visa Infinite Card.
+You'll earn 50% more reward stars by using the TD Aeroplan Visa Infinite Card.

 How do the TD First Class Travel Visa Infinite Card and TD Aeroplan Visa Infinite Card compare?